wangela/rock-lizard-spock/README.md

  * [x] When viewing Rules screen, user can click "back" to return to previous screen with saved state if play was in progress

 ## Stretch:
- * [ ] User can click button on Outcome page to share status on Facebook “We just played Rock-Paper-Scissors-Lizard-Spock to decide…” with link to game webpage
+ * [x] User can click button on Outcome page to share status on Facebook “We just played Rock-Paper-Scissors-Lizard-Spock to decide…” with link to Play store listing
- * [ ] User can log in to Facebook account using OAuth
+ * [x] User can log in to Facebook account using OAuth
- * [ ] User can edit status message before posting to Facebook with default post visibility
+ * [x] User can edit status message before posting to Facebook with desired post visibility
+ * [ ] Facebook status update has fun Open Graph stories like "Jane Doe decapitated a lizard in Rock Paper Scissors Lizard Spock"
  * [ ] User hears different sound effects for Win, Lose, and Draw outcomes
  * [ ] User sees a countdown of limited time to lock in his choice or else the current choice gets locked in
  * [ ] User can set preferences (sound on/off, player name, limited time mode)